-Final design for a new passing siding in the Santa Clara-Great America station vicinity is underway and will be completed in FY 2021-22.
-To date, funding is available to cover all design and preconstruction activities.
-A new passing siding in the Santa Clara-Great America station vicinity would offer two benefits: 1) Provide a storage track to hold Capitol Corridor special/extra trains to serve events at Levi's Stadium, which is adjacent to the Santa Clara-Great America Station; and 2) Reduce delays to Capitol Corridor and ACE trains due to unscheduled meets in the current single-track territory.
+Final design for Agnew Siding, a new passing siding in the Santa Clara-Great America station vicinity, is nearly complete.
+To date, funding is available to cover all design and pre-construction activities.
+The new passing siding in the Santa Clara-Great America station vicinity will offer two benefits: 1) Provide a storage track to hold Capitol Corridor special/extra trains to serve events at

+Levi's Stadium; and 2) Reduce delays to Capitol Corridor and ACE trains due to unscheduled meets in the current single-track territory.
 These delays cascade throughout the respective train systems, causing further service disruptions and delays.
-As the design is being completed, CCJPA is working with the respective utility owners to be sure their facilities that cross under the railroad are protected or relocated in the area where the new track will be constructed.
-CCJPA is working to obtain the remaining funds to implement the project as soon as the design phase is complete.
+While the design was advancing, CCJPA has been working with the respective utility owners to be sure their facilities that cross under the railroad are protected or relocated in the area where the new track will be constructed.
+This utility relocation work is a prerequisite to the construction of the project.
+Presently, the CCJPA is working to secure the remaining funds to implement the project as soon as the design phase is complete.